| Astrocytomas are

 presence of mesenchymal elements, extracranial metastasis is possible

+from such neoplasms.
 Management, currently recommended, is an aggressive surgical resection,

 if possible, and post operative irradiation as the initial form of